 Changes in bathroom habits

-Excessive water drinking, blood in the urine, difficulty peeing or pooping, frequent diarrhea, or blood in the poop are all potential signs of cancer in your dog or cat.
+Excessive water drinking, blood in the urine, difficulty urinating or defecating, frequent diarrhea, or blood in the stool are all potential signs of cancer.

 Make an Appointment